-What is a Background Check?
+What Is a Background Check?

 Why Employers Conduct Background Checks

+There are many reasons why background checks are commonly used in hiring.
 The employer may want to make sure you are telling the truth.
-It's estimated that up over 40% of resumes can contain false or tweaked information, so, employers want to ensure that what they are getting in an employee is what they were promised.
-(Once hired, an employer may tout an employee's qualifications — if it is revealed that these qualifications are false, it reflects poorly on the employer.)
+It's estimated that over 30% of resumes can contain false or tweaked information, so employers want to ensure that you can do what you claim.
+Once they hire you, an employer may tout your qualifications to clients.
+If it is revealed that these qualifications are false, it will reflect poorly on the employer.

-The employer may perform a background check to find out whether you actually graduated from the college you said you did or to confirm that you worked at your previous employer(s) during the time stated on your resume or your job application.
+The employer may perform a background check to find out whether you actually graduated from the college you said you did or to confirm that you worked at your previous employer(s) during the time stated on your resume or job application.

 For example, if a bus company hires someone with a poor driving record, they can be held responsible if the driver gets into a crash; the expectation is that a bus company should check the driving records of any candidate before hiring.

 Employers Must Ask Before Doing a Background Check

-Before doing a background or credit check, employers must request and receive written permission from you to do the check.
+Before running a background or credit check from a background check company, employers must request and receive written permission from you.
 If anything in the reports leads to the company deciding against hiring you, they are required to inform you and give you a copy of the report.
 These rules are regulated by the Federal Trade Commission (FTC) and are meant to protect you.

 While some information on your background check may be of legitimate concern to employers, these checks cannot be used as an excuse to discriminate.

 Information Included in a Background Check

-Before an employer can get a consumer report or run a credit check for employment purposes, they must notify you in writing and get your written authorization.
+Before an employer can get a consumer report or run a credit check using a background check company on you for employment purposes, they must notify you in writing and get your written authorization.
 In some states, there are limits on what employers can check.